-Arguably the most famous park in Gunma is Oze.
+Another great location for Gunma sightseeing is Oze.
+It’s arguably the most famous park in Gunma.
 The park has many popular hikes and trails that are very popular to walk during the late spring season or fall.
 The hike trails themselves are not inclined so that a decent hiker can complete most of them within six to eight hours.
 Even if you cannot complete the hike in one day, you can stay at one of the many mountain huts located within the park with some proper advance booking.

-Ikaho Onsen is a forty-five-minute drive from Takasaki town, and while not as famous as Kusatsu, it is still well known for its hot springs, temples, and some stone stairs (rumored to be over 500m!)
+Ikaho Onsen is a beautiful spot for Gunma sightseeing.
+Located a forty-five-minute drive from Takasaki town, and while not as famous as Kusatsu, it is still well known for its hot springs, temples, and some stone stairs (rumored to be over 500m!)

 The hot spring water itself has a slightly reddish hue, and this is due to its high iron concentration.